EnvoyAI/examples/FAQ.md

 #### How do I learn how to create a machine?
 The best way to learn about how to create a machine on the EnvoyAI Platform is to read the [helloworld walk-through](./test-hello/README.md).

-#### How do I create a machine that take a Dicom file as input?
+#### How do I create a machine that takes a Dicom file as input?
 To learn more about DICOM input and other advanced input and output types, please see [TYPES.md](TYPES.md).
-Yes, to see a simple example that takes a dicom study, series or image as input and returns a dicom study, series or image as output, see the [test/dicom-study](./test-dicom-study), [test/dicom-series](./test-dicom-series), or [test/dicom-image](./test-dicom-image) example.
+To see a simple example that takes a dicom study, series or image as input and returns a dicom study, series or image as output, see the [test/dicom-study](./test-dicom-study), [test/dicom-series](./test-dicom-series), or [test/dicom-image](./test-dicom-image) example.

 #### How do I provide test or sample data for my machine?
 We recommend using Google Drive, or Amazon S3 to publicly host sample images and data.
 You can then publish a link to that data in your Machine description.
+Within the dev portal, you are also able to upload test data directly, which will be stored in Amazon S3, an can be used directly within your machine thereafter.

 ## Security

 #### How does Envoy AI protect my docker image?
 We recognize the importance of protecting the IP in your docker images.
+We follow the principle of least privilege in securing docker images.
+We apply patches, and use 2FA for all EnvoyAI principals.
+Your docker image is stored within Amazon ECR, that only your organization may access through its own personal IAM policy.
 We have and will continue to consult with outside security experts.
-We follow the principle of least privilege in securing docker images, we apply patches, and use 2FA for all EnvoyAI principals.

 #### How is my docker image stored?
 We store docker images in Amazon’s Elastic Container Registry (ECR).
 We administer security on a per-image basis using IAM credentials.

 #### Who has access to my image?
-Machines in the developer portal are considered private by default, people will only be aware of or have access to your machines if you have granted them that permission explicitly.
+Machines in the developer portal are considered private by default.
+People will only be aware of or have access to your machines if you have granted them that permission explicitly, otherwise, only your organization will have access.

 #### How do you manage on-site installations?
 If you sell your algorithm to a hospital with an on-site deployment, your docker image will run in the hospital’s data center.